island-is/island.is/libs/application/core/README.md

 ### Application History

-You can display a history log for each action that can be triggered within each state.
+You can display a history log for each event that can be triggered within each state.
 The logs will be ordered below the current [Pending Action](###-Pending-Action) (if present) with the most recent entries at the top.

+The events are stored and recorded in db seperately so the log messages can be added later or updated.

 ```ts
 [States.inReview]: {